hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 7.3 Closures

-Why spend so much time talking about scope when we're supposed to be learning about closures?
-What is a closure anyway?

 The reason behind the discussion on scope is that closures and lexical scope are intimately related.
 Closures use the lexical scope in effect at a function's definition point to determine what variables that function can access.
 What variables are in scope during a function's execution depend on the closure formed by the function's definition.
 It's somewhat circular reasoning, but it's impossible to separate the two.

-[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) defines **closure** as "the combination of a function and the lexical environment within which that function was [defined]."
+[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) defines a **closure** as "the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 You can think of closure as a function combined with any variables from its lexical scope that the function needs.
-In other words, if a function uses a variable that is not declared or initialized in that function, then that variable will be part of the closure (provided it exists).
+In other words, *if a function uses a variable that is not declared or initialized in that function*, then that variable will be part of the closure (provided it exists).

-Note that the MDN definition of closure uses the term "declared" where we say "defined."
-Since closure occurs with both function declarations and function expressions, the term "declared" as used on MDN is incorrect.
-Please use our modified version of the quote.

 Closures are created when you define a function or method.
 The closure essentially *closes over* its environment -- what's in lexical scope.
 In effect, the function definition and all the identifiers in its lexical scope become a single entity called a closure.
 When the function is invoked, it can access any variables it needs from that environment.
 That is, the function can use variables from the lexical scope where the function was defined. ***Even if those variables aren't in the lexical scope where you invoke the function, it can still access them.***